jatinchowdhury18/KlonCentaur/README.md

 guitar pedal.
 The goal is to use this circuit as a test bench for comparing/combining nodal analysis, wave digital filters, and neural network circuit modelling approaches.
 The model is implemented as an audio plugin (Standalone/VST/AU), and as a guitar pedal-style effect embedded on a Teensy microcontroller.

+For a full technical paper summarizing this project see [here](TODO).
 Original circuit schematic and analysis on [ElectroSmash](https://www.electrosmash.com/klon-centaur-analysis).
-For a full technical paper summarizing thi project see [here](TODO).

 This work began as part of a class project for
 [EE 292D](https://ee292d.github.io/) at Stanford University.